sainathkistapur/spring-ai-openai/openai.chat.converters.bean/README.md

-# spring-ai-openai - Basic Chat
+# spring-ai-openai - Structured Output Converter
 Application to demonstrate the Spring AI integration with OpenAI and perform a simple prompt operation that converts the response to a bean using `BeanOutputConverter`.

 ## Running the Application